-Knowing how mutual fund dividends are taxed can help investors choose the best funds to buy and this knowledge can even improve long-term returns.
+Knowing how mutual fund dividends are taxed can help investors choose the best funds, and this knowledge can even improve long-term returns.

-If you are looking to buy mutual funds that pay dividends, it's smart to know how dividends are taxed before buying.
-You may even decide that dividend funds are not the best funds to buy for your investment objectives or tax situation.
-You definitely don't want to wonder why you got a 1099 form in January because you didn't do your homework on mutual fund taxation in advance.
+If you are looking to buy mutual funds that pay dividends, it's smart to know how dividends are taxed.
+You may even decide that dividend funds are not the best funds for your investment objectives or tax situation.
+You don't want to wonder why you got a 1099 form in January because you didn't do your homework on mutual fund taxation in advance.

-Dividends are payments to shareholders (investors) of stocks, bonds, or mutual funds.
+Dividends are payments to shareholders of stocks, bonds, or mutual funds.
 These payments represent a company's profit that is divided among the shareholders.
-Mutual fund investors will choose if they want dividends to be reinvested (to buy more shares of the fund) or to be received as cash payment or deposited into another account.
+Mutual fund investors choose if they want dividends to be reinvested to buy more shares or to be received as cash payments deposited into another account.

-It is important to note first that mutual fund shareholders can be taxed on a fund’s dividends, even if these distributions are received in cash or reinvested in additional shares of the fund.
-Also, for certain tax-deferred and tax-advantaged accounts, such as an IRA, 401(k) or annuity, dividends are not taxable to the investor while held in the account.
-Instead, the investor will pay income taxes on withdrawals during the taxable year the distribution (withdrawal) is made.
-Some mutual funds, such as Municipal Bond Funds may pay income to shareholders that is exempt from federal taxation.
+Mutual fund shareholders can be taxed on a fund’s dividends, even if these distributions are received in cash or reinvested in additional shares.
+Also, for certain tax-deferred and tax-advantaged accounts, such as an IRA, 401(k), or annuity, dividends are not taxable to the investor while held in the account.
+Instead, the investor pays income taxes on withdrawals during the taxable year the distribution is made.
+Some mutual funds, such as municipal bond funds, may pay income to shareholders that is exempt from federal taxation.

-For taxable accounts, such as individual and joint brokerage accounts, mutual fund dividends are generally taxed either as ordinary income (taxed at the individuals income tax rate) or as qualified dividends (taxable up to a 15% maximum rate).
+For taxable accounts, such as individual and joint brokerage accounts, mutual fund dividends are generally taxed either as ordinary income, taxed at the individual income tax rate, or as qualified dividends, taxable up to a 20 percent maximum rate.
 Ordinary and qualified dividends are reported to mutual fund investors on the tax Form 1099-DIV.
-For tax filing purposes, the mutual investor (taxpayer) will report dividends on Form 1040, Schedule B, and Form 1040, lines 9a and 9b.
+For tax filing purposes, the mutual investor reports dividends on Form 1040, Schedule B, and Form 1040, lines 9a and 9b.

-- Qualified Dividends: income received will be taxed at the same rate as long-term capital gains.
+- Qualified Dividends: Income received is taxed at the same rate as long-term capital gains.